Single-part, assembly and cast unit drawing properties

 By cast unit position : A drawing will be created from each cast unit.
 If there are identical cast units, one of them will serve as the base cast unit for the drawing.
 This is the most common method for creating cast unit drawings.

-By cast unit ID : Each part in the model has a unique GUID.
-You can create drawings by using the cast unit GUIDs.
-The GUID determines the marking of the drawing.
+By cast unit ID : Each part in the model includes a unique ID number.
+You can create drawings by using cast unit ID numbers.
+The ID number determines the marking of the drawing.
 You can create several drawings from identical cast units.

 |Title 1 , Title 2 , Title 3||

-Define titles that are shown in Document manager and that can be included in drawing and report templates.
+Define titles that are shown in the Drawing List and can be included in drawing and report templates.

 |Sheet number||Used for creating several drawings of the same part as multiple drawing sheets.
 The number of sheets is not limited.|